 - What high school did you attend?

-- What is the name of your first school?
+- What was the name of your elementary school?

 - What was the make of your first car?